« Previous Page

 disease, plan and provide treatment, and evaluate the outcome of the treatment plan.
 After they finish medical school, students earn the degree of

 Most medical doctors then complete at least 3 years of a specialty

-specialty area under the supervision of doctors already experienced in that
+specialty area.
+They are supervised by doctors already experienced in that

 specialty.
-Following their residency, medical doctors may begin their own
+After their residency, doctors may begin their own

-medical practice or continue their training in a subspecialty.
+medical practice.
+Some continue their training in a subspecialty.

 Current as of: